Receiving money from overseas

 Although international money transfers are pretty secure these days, accidents do happen.
 If for some reason you still haven’t received the funds after the expected time has passed, here are some steps to take:

-2. If the details are all correct, the next thing to do is get confirmation from the sending bank that the transfer has been made.
+- If the details are all correct, the next thing to do is get confirmation from the sending bank or IMT provider that the transfer has been made.
 Your sender should have also received a confirmation number as soon as their transfer was approved, and this number can be used to track the transaction.

 - If the money's already been sent, check with your bank to see if there are any delays on their end.

 Do I need to pay taxes on money received from overseas?

 Paying taxes on money from international transfers can be tricky.
 As a general rule of thumb, think about it this way - if it’s a gift, you won’t pay tax, but if it’s income, you will.

 So, for example, if your dad sends you $500 from the US for your birthday, you shouldn’t need to pay taxes on that.
 On the other hand, if you have an investment property in Spain and you’re receiving monthly rent payments via IMT, you’ll have to pay tax to the Aussie government, as the funds are income.